-There are also a number of online property portals which might be a useful starting point for expats who would prefer not to use a rental agent.
-Online advertisements looking for roommates in Shenzhen are also a common way for expats to find a home and establish connections in the city.
+Online property portals also make for a useful starting point.
+Online advertisements looking for roommates in Shenzhen are another common way for expats to find a home and establish connections in the city.

 Renting accommodation in Shenzhen

-Modern apartment complexes with amenities like gyms and swimming pools are likely to come with additional monthly maintenance fees which could add significantly to the advertised rental costs.
+Modern apartment complexes with amenities such as gyms and swimming pools are likely to come with additional monthly maintenance fees which could add significantly to the advertised rental costs.